potato-gang/tamuCTF/Russian Nesting Doll/README.md

 0001c640: 6b47 4377 8903 9bdb 0000 0000 4945 4e44  kGCw........IEND
 0001c650: ae42 6082                                .B`.
 ```
-At the end of the JPEG image you see the end of an PNG image ("IEND").
+At the end of the JPEG image we find an end of an PNG image ("IEND").
 Also binwalk tells us that there are actually two images in this file (the zlib compressed data probably belongs to the PNG image):
 ```
 DECIMAL       HEXADECIMAL     DESCRIPTION